DBHeise/CyberSaucier/README.md

 ---
 ## API Endpoints
 * GET /
-  * returns the standard cyberchef.htm (also contained in this repo)
+  * returns the standard cyberchef webpage (also contained in this repo)
 * POST /?file=&match=
   * takes the POST body and runs all available recipes
   * (optional) file - the recipe filename must contain the given string